Supersonic-Sites/Condesa/content/repair.md

         img_alt: Don't underestimate an old piece.
 Sometimes it just needs some TLC and the magic of a professional cleaning
         cta: Let's Start
-        desc: Don't underestimate an old piece.
-Sometimes it just needs some TLC and the magic of a professional cleaning.
+        desc: We are professionals in handling, recuperating, and perfecting.
+Your jewels are in the best hands.
         aos_select: true
         title: Restoration
       - img: Condesa/Gallery_Page/Stone_Replacement_1_I3yfNAFeZR.jpg